 A real estate investment trust or “REIT” is not a new concept nor are they exclusive to online platforms.
 In fact there are several publicly traded REITs investors may consider.
 However many peer-to-peer platforms do utilize their own versions of REITs, these can differ from the traditional versions in that they are not publicly traded and remain proprietary to their respective sites.

 Accredited investors vs. non-accredited investors

 One major thing to consider when looking at peer-to-peer real estate investment and real estate crowdfunding platforms is whether or not they accept non-accredited investors.
 To become an accredited investor, you’ll need to either have an income of more than $200,000 for at least the past two years or have a net worth of more than $1 million, excluding the value of your primary residence.
 In other words, you must prove you have the means to invest large amounts.

 While several real estate investor platforms are limited to accredited investors, there are a few that are open to smaller investors as well.
 Let’s take a look at platforms in both categories:

 Real Estate Platforms Open to Non-Accredited Investors

 Launched in 2012, Fundrise is among the most well-known crowdfunding real estate investment platforms.
 Perhaps that’s because the site allows both accredited and non-accredited investors to participate.
 In fact the company allows investors to get started with as little as $10.

 Fundrise allows users to invest via what they call eREITs as well as eFunds.
 They explain, “eREITs and eFunds are the limited liability companies that hold the real estate projects in your Fundrise portfolio.
 When you invest, you are actually buying shares of these companies, allowing you to diversify into many properties efficiently and at a low cost.”
 Each Core Plan holds a different mix of eREITs.
-For example the Balanced Investing plan currently contains 25 active projects, including:
+For example the Core Plus plan currently contains several projects, including: